Procrastination: is it just a bad habit, like biting your nails or smacking your gum? Or is it a bigger deal than that?

 Procrastination results in worse grades and more stress

-In a number of studies on procrastination over the last 20 years, it’s become apparent that procrastination is harmful.
+In a number of studies on this over the last 20 years, it’s become apparent that it is harmful.
 It’s not just a bad habit.
 It hurts your grades.
 It hurts your emotional state.
 It’s just bad.
 Eric Jaffe from Observer summarizes the findings like this: